Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 Invoke-WebRequest -Uri 'http://localhost:8080/users/12345' -Method Get
 ```

-Alternatively, you can use the Get-PodeParameter function to retrieve the parameter data.
+Alternatively, you can use the Get-PodePathParameter function to retrieve the parameter data.
 This function works similarly to the `Parameters` property on `$WebEvent`.

-Here is the same example using Get-PodeParameter:
+Here is the same example using Get-PodePathParameter:

 ```powershell
 Start-PodeServer {